-The thing about content strategy is that, it it is a very broad.
+The thing about content strategy is that it is very broad.
 Some people think of it in terms of front-end and back-end.
-More of what I do is dealing with the back-end.
-So, content modelling and information architecture.
+More of what I do is dealing with the back-end like content modeling and information architecture.
 The work that is necessary to be able to put the content together for people to see.

 Do you have a favorite project or can you talk about what you are working on right now?
 I know that NYPL has just undergone a whole re-design of their website.

-So something new—and what the public can see now—are the beta search and beta blogs.
+So something new and what the public can see now is the beta search and beta blogs.
 We are taking some re-design patterns and ideas that we launched last fall, and extending those.

-One thing you have to think about when working for a library is not only do you have information to convey to your users, (and we do that in very altruistic and mission driven way), but also the transactional experiences with the library.
+One thing you have to think about when working for a library is, not only do you have information to convey to your users, but also the transactional experiences with the library.
 We are starting to focus more on those transactional pieces.
 For example, what is the catalog experience?
 How are people checking out materials?
 How are they navigating through the catalog to find the information they need in a way that tries to get away from the traditional library catalog experience?
 We are really thinking about our users and trying to meet them where they are.
 To try and get away from library speak and jargon, which is rooted in library science for a very good reason, but now trying to give the users what they need in a way they understand.

 What do you consider is the biggest challenge with your work?

-I think there are lot of disciplines you can say this about, but I’m in content strategy so I’m biased.
+I think there are a lot of disciplines you can say this about, but I’m in content strategy so I’m biased.
 I think because…well there are two things.
 I think because everyone consumes content, and also because of the advent of the internet democratizing the creation of content, I think everyone thinks they are a content expert.
-I never want to minimize anyone’s opinion or limit feedback, but sometimes it is hard to establish that authority and communicate the many reasons why (and the many behind the scenes reasons why) you hold a certain position on how things are being done.
-And, why you want them to come more towards your side and see your point of view.
+I never want to minimize anyone’s opinion or limit feedback, but sometimes it is hard to establish that authority and communicate the many reasons why you hold a certain position on how things are being done.
+Also, why you want them to come more towards your side and see your point of view.
 A lot of times people may not understand what you do as an expert.
-When people see pieces of projects in isolation they might want it in one particular way, but as a content strategist you need to communicate why it does need to be that particular way and not try to overwhelm people with the bigger picture.
+When people see pieces of projects in isolation they might want it in one particular way, but as a content strategist, you need to communicate why it does need to be that particular way and not try to overwhelm people with the bigger picture.

 Twitter has been huge since I got to the library.
 When I was in the education field, Twitter was in my life, but now working with libraries it is so much bigger.
 So much is out there.
 Folks talking about accessibility and having interesting discussions about the politicalness of libraries.
 I work with people who have amazing library backgrounds with advanced degrees and I am always reaching out to them.
 They attend a bunch of conferences everywhere.
 The great thing is how everyone just pulls together and shares their knowledge with each other.